#430: Delightful Machine Learning Apps with Gradio Transcript

 23:27 These are the widgets that you're talking about, right?

-23:29 You could like, in terms of the inputs and the outputs, we call them components.
+23:29 You could, like, in terms of the inputs and the outputs, we call them components.

-23:38 So code, buttons, data frames, plots, files, pretty much like you name it.
+23:38 Yeah, so code, buttons, data frames, plots, files, pretty much, like, you name it.

 23:44 And we're adding components all the time.

-23:47 And we're also, one of the things that we're going to work on is letting the community create their own components.
+23:48 One of the things that we're going to work on is letting the community create their own components.

 24:03 And then other people can play with it.

-24:04 So we're working on that as well.
+24:04 So, we're working on that as well.

-24:05 But for the time being, it's yeah, about these like 30 something components.
+24:05 But for the time being, it's, yeah, about these, like, 30-something components.

 24:09 And then, yeah, you can mix and match them however you want.